 15. Broom Closets Pantries are certainly not just for food items!
 One great design tip would be to install a tall and narrow closet feature in the pantry itself to hold items like brooms, mops, buckets, and other cleaning supplies.

 Pantry Remodeling Solutions from ShelfGenieIf you are looking for the best custom solutions for your pantry, ShelfGenie is here to help!
 Our talented team of shelving designers offer a wide range of custom Glide-Out shelves.
 If you are struggling to reduce clutter in your pantry, our storage solutions can give you more space, less frustration, and better organization ability.
 We understand how important it is to have an organized and easy-to-access pantry.
-Get a free design consultation from ShelfGenie and see how we can bring your pantry remodeling ideas to life.
+Get a free design consultation from ShelfGenie and see how we can bring your pantry shelving to life.